Nawazwariya182/CONTENTIFY-AI/README.md

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

-## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact 📬

 For any inquiries or suggestions, feel free to reach out via the [Issues](https://github.com/Nawazwariya182/CONTENTIFY-AI/issues) section of this repository.